drnic/rubigen/README.txt

 RubiGen exists to give different development environments their own generator framework.

+=== Thanks go to...

+Jeremy Kemper wrote the original Rails Generator, which is 95% of the basis of RubiGen.
+He's awesome.

 == Installation

 RubiGen is only required at development time, and normally isn't required at deployment time